MicheleMosca/SurveyProject/README.md

 - `users: ['USERNAME_USER1','USERNAME_USER2']`
+    Specify a list of users that can interact with the collection

-### YAML Image Collection File Example
+### YAML Image Collection File Examples
+Creation of a new Collection:
 ```
 collection:
-    id: 1                                               # Insert id only if you want to add something to an existing collection
     description: "Description of the collection"
     transformations: ['flip(0.5)', 'mirror(0.5)', 'contrast(0.2)']  # Write transformation that can be applied with its probability